2022-cs244/2022-cs244.github.io/documentation/internet-router.md

 # You Decide

-* Responding to ARP requests is actually fairly easy to express in P4.
+* Responding to ARP requests is actually fairly straight forward to express in P4.
 You can decide whether you want to implement ARP responding in the control-plane or the data-plane.

 # Hints and Tips